Whether you’ve been practicing for two years or two decades, you might be wondering where to go next in your OTA career.

 Certified Brain Injury Specialist (CBIS)

 The Academy of Certified Brain Injury Specialists (ACBIS) offers a voluntary national certification program for both entry-level staff and experienced professionals working in brain injury services.
-ACBIS provides staff and professionals the opportunity to learn important information about brain injury, to demonstrate learning in a written examination, and to earn a nationally recognized credential.
+ACBIS provides these workers the opportunity to learn important information about brain injury, demonstrate that knowledge by passing a written examination, and earn a nationally recognized credential.

-CBIS Certification is not restricted to any one profession or discipline.
-Rather, it is intended for anyone who delivers services specific to brain injury.
-Official ACBIS training is offered through many state chapters and through many service providers, but training is not required to sit for the examination.
-Here is the exam outline.
+CBIS certification is not restricted to any one profession or discipline.
+Rather, it is meant for anyone who delivers brain injury services.
+Official ACBIS training is offered through many state chapters and service providers, but training is not required to sit for the examination.

-• Time: 500 hours of direct contact with individuals with brain injury
+- Time: 500 hours of direct contact with individuals with brain injury—and completion of training or self-study

 For more information, visit the CBIS info page.